SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Preliminaries

 \paragraph{Generative Relevance Modeling.} The generative modeling approach utilizes the generation capability of LLMs to directly produce relevance judgments.
 Instead of encoding the query and document into feature vectors and training a scoring function, the model is trained to generate a discrete relevance label.
 The training objective is formulated as a cross-entropy loss over the target label tokens:

 where $\mathrm{Pr}_\theta(\cdot)$ is the probability distribution defined by an LLM with parameters $\theta$.
 This modeling approach enables the model not only to predict a relevance score but also to generate interpretable rationales before the score, thereby enhancing robustness in dynamic search scenarios \cite{zhuang2024setwise,ji2025reason}.
-Once trained, the model can be directly deployed to generate relevance scores for unseen query–document pairs.
+Once trained, the model can be used as $f(\cdot)$ as described in Eq. \ref{eq:obtain_score_from_grm}.